darkstarbdx/cryptid0/README.md

 ## Additional Notes

 ⚠️ **Warning: This tool should only be used in controlled environments for educational purposes.
-Be aware of legal implications and use responsibly.**
+Be aware of legal implications and use responsibly.
+The Creator is not responsible for any damage caused by misuse of this tool**

 - **Legal Compliance:** Ensure you have permission to use and test such tools in your environment.
 Unauthorized use can lead to legal consequences.